Skip to main content

 6. What should an employee know?

 In Illinois, an employer is prohibited from using E-Verify to check the immigration status of current employees or to pre-screen prospective employees that have not been offered a position with the company.
 The employer may not check on your immigration status before you are offered a job.
-An employer may not take adverse action against an employee or applicant for employment because when the employee or applicant for employment filed a complaint of a violation of the Right to Privacy in the Workplace Act.
+An employer may not take adverse action against an employee or applicant for employment because the employee or applicant for employment filed a complaint of a violation of the Right to Privacy in the Workplace Act.

 7. What happens if an employer says that there is a discrepancy in an employee’s employment verification information?